mseri/doi2bib/README.md

 # doi2bib ![Build status](https://github.com/mseri/doi2bib/workflows/Main%20workflow/badge.svg)
 Small CLI to get a bibtex entry from a DOI, an arXiv ID or a PubMed ID.

+Just so you know, there is now [Zotero BIB](https://zbib.org/) on the browser that can do this (and more).
+I will keep maintaining `doi2bib` though, since it is an integral part my workflow.

 Usage:

     $ doi2bib --help=plain